KILTprotocol/docs/docs/develop/03_workshop/04_attester/01_account.md

 :::info polkadot.js

 The KILT SDK is built on top of the [polkadot.js](https://polkadot.js.org/) library therefore you will find various uses of it in this workshop.
-It provides a set of tools to interact with the KILT blockchain and other substrate based blockchains, provides cryptographic primitives and a serialization framework.
+It provides a set of tools to interact with the KILT blockchain and other substrate based blockchains In addition the polkadot-js library offers cryptographic primitives and a serialization framework to decode data received from the blockchain.
-We recommend that you familiarize yourself with the [API documentation](https://polkadot.js.org/docs/) to learn more about the functions available and get a deeper understanding of how things work.
+We recommend developers to familiarize themselves with their [API documentation](https://polkadot.js.org/docs/) to learn more about the functions available.

 :::